 Fig 3.
 Entering an interpreted date.

-You can also input a text representation of a date.
+You can input a text representation of a date.
+This is best used for only for recording dates in unsupported calendars.
 To input a text only date, select the "Text only" option from the date type box.
-This is useful for recording dates in unsupported calendars.

 Fig 4.
 Entering a text only date.